8.3 Group Stages, Roles, and Therapeutic Factors

 Test Your Knowledge

-Several group members describe feeling alone with similar struggles, but they speak only to the leader.
-What is the best intervention?
+Several group members describe feeling alone with similar struggles, but each speaks only to the leader.
+Which Yalom factor should the leader cultivate, and how?

 A